Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 Active scrollframes are the ones that do have their contents put on a separate layer (or set of layers), and inactive ones do not.

 Consider a page with a scrollframe that is initially inactive.
-When layout generates the layers for this page, it inserts a "scrollinfo" layer into the layer tree to let the APZ know that there is potentially scrollable content there.
+When layout generates the layers for this page, the content of the scrollframe will be flattened into some other PaintedLayer (call it P).
-The scrollinfo layer is an empty ContainerLayer, which does not require much extra memory.
-The composition bounds of this scrollinfo layer are used on the compositor for hit-testing, and a "placeholder" APZC is created for this scrollframe.
+The layout code also adds the area (or bounding region in case of weird shapes) of the scrollframe to the dispatch-to-content region of P.

-When the user starts interacting with that content, the hit-test in the APZ code finds the placeholder APZC and starts routing it the events as usual.
+When the user starts interacting with that content, the hit-test in the APZ code finds the dispatch-to-content region of P.
-The APZC eventually sends a repaint request to the main thread, and that repaint request sets a displayport on the scrollframe.
-Setting the displayport activates the scrollframe and causes it to get pushed onto a separate layer (or set of layers).
+The input block therefore has a tentative target of P when it goes into step 4(ii) in the flow above.
+When gecko processes the input event, it must detect the inactive scrollframe and activate it, as part of step 7.
+Finally, the widget code sends the SetTargetAPZC notification in step 8 to notify the APZ that the input block should really apply to this new layer.
+The issue here is that the layer transaction containing the new layer must reach the compositor and APZ before the SetTargetAPZC notification.
+If this does not occur within the 300ms timeout, the APZ code will be unable to update the tentative target, and will continue to use P for that input block.
+Input blocks that start after the layer transaction will get correctly routed to the new layer as there will now be a layer and APZC instance for the active scrollframe.

-This model imples that when the user initially attempts to scroll an inactive scrollframe, it will not initially scroll visually.
+This model implies that when the user initially attempts to scroll an inactive scrollframe, it may end up scrolling an ancestor scrollframe.
-(This is because although the APZC is tracking the events and updating scroll position, there is no layer to which it can apply the async scroll offset.)
+(This is because in the absence of the SetTargetAPZC notification, the input events will get applied to the closest ancestor scrollframe's APZC.)
-Only after the round-trip to the gecko thread is complete is there a layer for async scrolling to actually occur.
+Only after the round-trip to the gecko thread is complete is there a layer for async scrolling to actually occur on the scrollframe itself.
-At that point the scrollframe will visually "jump" to the correct scroll offset.
+At that point the scrollframe will start receiving new input blocks and will scroll normally.